Sauteed Beet Greens with Pancetta

 Instructions

-• Wash the greens well and separate the stems from the leaves.
+• Wash the beet greens and separate the stems from the leaves; chop the stems and tear the leaves.

-• Add the onion, garlic, and beet stems to the skillet and saute over medium-high heat for 3-4 minutes or until the onion is tender.
+• Sauté the onion, garlic, and beet stems over medium-high heat for 3–4 minutes, until tender.

-• Add the leaves to the skillet along with ¼ cup of water and 1 teaspoon of vegetable base.
-Cover and cook for 5-6 minutes, stirring frequently, until the leaves and stems are tender.
+• Add the beet leaves, water, and vegetable base.
+Cover and cook for 5–6 minutes, until wilted and tender.

-• Season with salt and pepper as needed, sprinkle with the reserved pancetta, and serve.
+• Season with salt and pepper, top with the reserved pancetta, and serve.

 Notes